Search

 Funding Partners' Application Information

-Metropolitan Council Local Housing Incentives Account (LHIA) Funding Available through the 2024 Multifamily Consolidated RFP/2025 HTC Round 1
+Metropolitan Council Local Housing Incentives Account (LHIA) Funding

-The Metropolitan Council announced a total of $2.5 million was approved for the Local Housing Incentives Account (LHIA) on February 14, 2024.
-These dollars will be available in the multifamily deferred pool of financing in the 2024 Multifamily Consolidated RFP/2025 HTC Round 1.
-Only projects located in participating cities that have enrolled in the Metropolitan Council’s LHIA program are eligible for these funds.
-Applications are due by noon Central Time on Thursday, July 11, 2024.
+The Metropolitan Council approved a total of $2.5 million for the Local Housing Incentives Account (LHIA).
+These grant dollars will be available in the multifamily deferred pool of financing in the 2025 Multifamily Consolidated RFP.
+Only projects located in participating cities that have enrolled in the Metropolitan Council’s Livable Communities Act program are eligible for these funds.
+Visit the LHIA website for more information about the program, including matching requirements, eligible uses and more.

 What You Need to Know